Notice of Special Interest (NOSI): RNA Delivery Technologies to Allow Specific Tissue Target Homing (RNA-DASH)

 RNA-based therapeutics (e.g., small interfering RNA (siRNA), messenger RNA (mRNA), micro-RNA (miRNA)) recently received wide-spread publicity due to the approval of mRNA-based COVID vaccines.
 The technology has moved to the forefront of biomedical research because it can manipulate gene expression, induce or suppress immune responses, or produce therapeutic proteins, making these agents suitable for pathologies with established genetic targets, including infectious diseases, cancers, cardiovascular disease, immune-mediated diseases, and neurological disorders.
 In addition, the rapid growth of technologies to analyze gene expression at the single-cell level is driving an exponential discovery of new targets for gene therapies.
 With the recent successes in RNA-based cancer vaccine trials and the rapid, flexible, and adaptable manufacturing of RNA-based therapeutics, these molecules are now pragmatic candidates in the implementation of precision medicine treatments.
 This has led to an unmet need for a parallel development of delivery methods to meet the exponential growth of RNA-based therapeutics.

 To protect the RNA from degradation and maximize delivery to on-target cells, diverse non-viral synthetic materials such as polymers, lipids, and lipid nanoparticles (LNPs) have been developed.
-To date, only the following RNA-based therapeutics and vaccines are FDA approved, and these use lipid nanoparticles and N-acetylgalactosamine (GalNAC) conjugation as the main non-viral delivery platforms:
+To date, only the following RNA-based therapeutics and vaccines are FDA-approved, and these use lipid nanoparticles and N-acetylgalactosamine (GalNAC) conjugation as the main non-viral delivery platforms:

 - Onpattro for polyneuropathy of hATTR amyloidosis